ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

    1. Download the latest TheMessengerRandomizerAP.zip from the [The Messenger Randomizer Mod AP releases page](https://github.com/alwaysintreble/TheMessengerRandomizerModAP/releases)
    2. Extract the zip file to `TheMessenger/Mods/` of your game's install location
-      * You can have both the non-AP randomizer and the AP randomizer installed at the same time, but the AP randomizer is backwards compatible, so the non-AP one can be safely removed.
+      * You cannot have both the non-AP randomizer and the AP randomizer installed at the same time.
+The AP randomizer is backwards compatible, so the non-AP mod can be safely removed, and you can still play seeds generated from the non-AP randomizer.
    3. Optionally, Backup your save game
       * On Windows
         1. Press `Windows Key + R` to open run